wizo06/japanese/docs/Fundamentals/inflection.md

 ## Inflection

-The only words that have inflection in Japanese are the ENGINES: う-engine (verbs), だ-engine (copula), and い-engine (i-adjectives).
+**The only words that have inflection in Japanese are the ENGINES**.

 So far, we learned how to make simple sentences using the main wagon "A" and the engine "B", and we also learned how to describe a noun by using the engine "B".
 We're now ready to learn how to express those sentences in negative, past-tense, and negative past-tense.

-Let's remind ourselves of the three types of engines:
+First, Let's remind ourselves of the three types of engines:

-Engine name | Used for sentences of type:
+Engine name | Used for:
 :---: | :---:
-う-engine | Verb-sentence
+う-engine | Verb
-だ-engine | Noun-sentence + Adjective-sentence (na-adjectives)
+だ-engine | Noun or Adjective (na-adjective)
-い-engine | Adjective-sentence (i-adjectives)
+い-engine | Adjective (i-adjective)

-In Japanese, if we want to express negative, past-tense, negative past-tense, conditional, causative, receptive, etc, **we just have to inflect the engine**.
+In Japanese, if we want to express negative, past-tense, negative past-tense, conditional, causative, receptive, etc, **we simply have to inflect the engine**.
 Inflection means changing part of a word (usually the ending) to express a grammatical function or attribute.
 For example, in English, the verb "see" can inflect into "saw", "sees", "seen" to express present/past and singular/plural, etc. In Japanese, verbs (and words in general) don't express singular/plural, but they can express a lot more than English verbs can.

-For now, we will only learn how to inflect the engine to express negative, past-tense, and negative past-tense.
+For now, we will only learn the basic inflections: negative, past-tense, and negative past-tense.

 ### Negative